 After practicing emotion recognition, you can follow these steps for promoting emotion understanding and discrimination of positive and negative emotions, as well as emotions that are too strong.

-In our next blog, we will provide practical steps and activities for helping emotion regulation and practicing calm down methods at home or at school.
+In our next blog, we provide practical steps and activities for helping emotion regulation and practicing calm down methods at home or at school.
+Read the blog here.